 The Committee comprises three Directors of the Board.
 The Committee inter alia considers applications for transfer, transmission, split, consolidation of share certificates and cancellation of any share certificate in compliance with the provisions in this regard.
 The Committee is authorised to sign, seal or issue any new share certificate as a result of transfer, consolidation, splitting or in lieu of share certificates lost, defaced or destroyed.

 The Committee meets at regular intervals to approve the share transfers and other related matters.
-The Committee reports to the Board and the minutes of the meetings are placed before the Board for confirmation.

 Committee for Allotment of Shares under ESOPs